 A big hug and thank you to Annie for generously sharing this recipe!
 And a special thanks and shout out to Dave and all of the other “wise ones” for tirelessly answering questions in the Harvest Forum on GardenWeb.

 Judy DeLorenzo is a holistic health practitioner, garden foodie, and daycare founder.
 She completed a 3-year course called Transformational Energy Healing, studied homeopathy, earned a certificate from eCornell in Whole Foods, Plant-Based Nutrition, and is currently studying herbalism through Rosemary Gladstar's Sage Mountain.
 Her approach as a holistic health practitioner is to carefully look at the complete picture and suggest solutions that promote the person’s innate ability to self-heal and maintain vibrant health.
-You can learn more about Judy DeLorenzo and her healing practice at Biofield Healing, enjoy her blog A Life Well Planted, and also her informative YouTube Channel.
+You can learn more about Judy DeLorenzo's healing practice and her blog at A Life Well Planted, and enjoy her informative YouTube Channel.
 Read all of Judy's MOTHER EARTH NEWS posts here.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.